Millennium Seed Bank Partnership: Preservation of seeds

+For species that cannot survive the standard drying process, researchers at the Seed Bank are experimenting in using cryopreservation to rapidly dry and freeze seeds (or parts of seeds) using liquid nitrogen.

 Seed distribution

 When seeds are required for research purposes, they can be requested from the MSBP's seedlist.
 If it has the legal permission to do so, the MSB can then provide up to 60 seeds for free, to bona fide, non-commercial organisations for the purposes of research, restoration, and reintroduction.
 All seeds provided to institutions are on a non-profit mutual benefit basis.
 The MSB also operates the UK Native Seed Hub which aims to improve the resilience of the UK's ecological networks by providing high-quality UK native seeds to conservation and restoration groups.